NHS Lanarkshire logo

 Further Advice

-After following the above advice and if your symptoms have not improved or these exercises are not suitable for you, this is what you should do:
+After following the above advice and if your symptoms have not improved or these exercises are not suitable for you then we would advise you seek out formal assessment from a vestibular physiotherapist.

 Your Feedback – comments, concerns and complaints